ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

    * Uncheck HTTP port.
    * Check HTTPS port and select **Wildcard** SSL certificate.

       With the [**Wildcard** certificate](/docs/CDN?topic=CDN-about-https#wildcard-certificate-support), you will access your app through the Custom CNAME.
 The Wildcard certificate is the simplest way to deliver web content to your users securely.
-The Custom CNAME is added to the wildcard certificate maintained on the CDN Edge server and becomes the only way for users to use HTTPS for your CDN (for example, https://cdnakaivlnqidbg4.cdn.appdomain.cloud).
+The Custom CNAME is added to the wildcard certificate maintained on the CDN Edge server and becomes the only way for users to use HTTPS for your CDN (for example, https://cdnakaivlnqidbg4.cdn.appdomain.cloud){: external}.
       {: note}

 1. Accept the **Master Service Agreement** and click **Create**.